 All types of accommodation can be found in and around St Helens, most with beautiful sea views.

-St Helens is a two-hour drive (163 km) east of Launceston.
+St Helens is a 2-hr drive (163 km) east of Launceston.

 - Walk from St Helens Point Conservation Area to Beer Barrel Beach and see the spectacular Peron Dunes